VideoCAD

 Previous topic Next topic Topic directory requires JavaScript JavaScript is required for expanding text JavaScript is required for the print function Mail us feedback on this topic!

 In the Main menu there are commands of image saving and printing and a part of image parameter adjustments, which duplicate adjustments on the Image parameter panel for faster access.
 All image parameters are presented on the Image parameter panel.
-The panel can be called by right or double clicking on the image in 3D window.
+The panel can be called by right or double clicking on the image in the 3D Video.

 The menu is divided into groups according to the order of image processing from the camera: